 (This is based on reading OpenSSL's user guide and inspecting the code of OpenSSL FIPS 2.0.12.)

-OpenSSL's solution to this problem is broadly similar but has a number of differences:
+OpenSSL's solution to this problem is very similar to our shared build, with just a few differences:

 ld -r(the partial linking mode) to merge a number of object files into their

 fipscanister.o.
-For BoringCrypto, we merge all the C source files by building a single C file that #includes all the others, and we merge the assembly sources by appending them to the assembly output from the C compiler.
+For BoringCrypto's static build, we merge all the C source files by building a single C file that #includes all the others, and we merge the assembly sources by appending them to the assembly output from the C compiler.

 fips_end.o, in order to establish the

 module_endvalues.
-BoringCrypto adds labels at the correct places in the assembly.
+BoringCrypto adds labels at the correct places in the assembly for the static build, or uses a linker script for the shared build.

 FIPS_module_mode_setis called.
 BoringCrypto does it in a constructor function.
 Failure of the test is non-fatal in OpenSSL, BoringCrypto will crash.

 fipscanister.o.sha1to check that the compiled object doesn’t change before linking.
-Since BoringCrypto's module is fixed after compilation, the final integrity check is unbroken through the linking process.
+Since BoringCrypto's module is fixed after compilation (in the static case), the final integrity check is unbroken through the linking process.

 Some of the similarities are worth noting: